A powerful Q&A interview with Trish and Liam describing their home remodeling experience with Gayler Design Build

 Q: What concern(s) did you have going into your home remodeling project?

 A: We were so happy with the remodeling experience we had with our previous remodel, that we were worried we would not have a similar experience.
-Finding a contractor and trusting one to move forward with is a little daunting.
+It was also a little daunting trying to find a contractor that we could trust.

 We found Gayler through a neighborhood Facebook Group.
 Actually, our mayor lives down the street from Chris Gayler, and he recommended Gayler Design Build to us.
 Then, we kept seeing multiple recommendations for them.
 Finally, we attended a kitchen and bath seminar and met Chris.
 Our decision was solidified almost immediately.
 It also made a difference to us that Chris lived around the block.
 It was a local, family-owned business with a great reputation and we liked their work.